Paracetamol vs ibuprofen: Is there a difference?

 What is ibuprofen?

-Ibuprofen is a non-steroidal anti-inflammatory drug (NSAID) used to relieve pain caused by inflammation and bring down fever.
-It works by blocking an enzyme that produces inflammation, which in turn reduces pain signals sent to the brain.
-It can be used to treat fever and ease pain, swelling and redness associated with the following symptoms
+Ibuprofen, opens in a new tab is a non-steroidal anti-inflammatory drug (NSAID) used to relieve pain caused by inflammation and bring down fever.
+It can be used to treat fever and ease pain, swelling and redness.

-While medical professionals generally recommend taking NSAIDs with food to prevent stomach upset (gastritis), in recent years numerous studies have failed to find a link between stomach issues and taking ibuprofen without food.
-Ibuprofen is not generally recommended if you have a history of stomach ulcers, gastrointestinal bleeding, asthma, heart problems, high blood pressure, diabetes or kidney disease.
+For some time, medical professionals have generally recommend, opens in a new tabed taking NSAIDs with food to prevent stomach upset, opens in a new tab (gastritis).
+However, some studies, opens in a new tab carried out in recent years have failed to find a link between taking ibuprofen without food and stomach issues.
+Ibuprofen is not generally recommended, opens in a new tab if you have a history of stomach ulcers, gastrointestinal bleeding, asthma, heart problems, high blood pressure, diabetes or kidney disease.

-Talk to your doctor before taking ibuprofen if you have any of these conditions.
-As with any medication, take ibuprofen at the recommended dose and for short periods of time, advises Hamish.
-If ibuprofen isn’t easing your pain or fever, or you believe it’s giving you an upset stomach, seek medical advice.
+If you have any of these conditions talk to your doctor before taking ibuprofen.
+Hamish advises that, as with any other medication, you take ibuprofen at the recommended dose and for short periods of time.
+If ibuprofen isn’t easing your pain or fever, or you believe it’s causing an upset stomach, seek medical advice.

 What is the difference between paracetamol and ibuprofen?

-According to Hamish, there’s no advantage in using brand names such as Nurofen or Panadol over the cheaper generic versions available from the chemist or supermarket.
+Hamish sees no advantage in using brand names such as Nurofen or Panadol over the cheaper generic versions available from the chemist or supermarket.
+There’s also no point in paying more for pain relief medication that claims to target specific areas of the body, opens in a new tab as they all have the same ingredients.

-While it used to be believed that ibuprofen shouldn’t be given to young children, a 2020 review of 19 studies found that ibuprofen was more effective than paracetamol at controlling fever and pain in children under two, and it had very low rates of adverse reactions.
+Paracetamol isn’t recommended for babies under one month, ibuprofen for babies under three months.
+Doctors used to believe that ibuprofen wasn’t appropriate for young children, opens in a new tab, but a 2020 review, opens in a new tab of 19 studies found it was more effective than paracetamol at controlling fever and pain in children under two.
+It also had very low rates of adverse reactions.

 As with adults, the medication you choose may depend on the condition you’re treating.
-If you need to reduce swelling in children, such as with teething, ibuprofen may be more effective.
+If you need to reduce pain caused by swelling in children, such as when they’re teething, opens in a new tab, ibuprofen may be more effective.
 Always read the label and give your child the correct dose for their weight.

 The bottom line

-Whether you choose to use paracetamol or ibuprofen, or both, for yourself or your child, the most important thing is to follow the recommended dosage.
+Whether you choose to use paracetamol, ibuprofen or both for yourself or your child, the most important thing is to follow the recommended dosage.
 If these common painkillers aren’t doing the trick, see a doctor without delay.

 In collaboration with nib Group Medical Advisor